PavithraPN-01/Agent-lgls-stack/README.md

 ↓

-Synthesis
+Synthesize Response

 ↓

 Final Answer

-↓

-End
 ```

 ---

-## 📊 Step-by-Step Agent Tracking
+## 📊 Transparent Agent Execution

-The application displays every action taken by the agent.
+The Streamlit application displays the execution steps performed by the AI agents.

 Example: